We’re excited to announce the schedule for the upcoming USAAAO year!

 Shubhanga Ballal — Honorable Mention

-This is the best Team USA result to date and it comes in no small part to amazing guidance and training from team leaders Roxana Pop and Ioana Zelko.
+This is the best USA Astronomy and Astrophysics Team result to date and it comes in no small part to amazing guidance and training from team leaders Roxana Pop and Ioana Zelko.
 We’re very excited the upcoming year of astronomy and astrophysics olympiads!
 We hope to open registration for the 2018 First Round Exam soon, so stay tuned!
 If you’re interested in competing in the future, sign up for our mailing list from the Registration page.